UCAS code: GV15

 'I came to Oxford because I wanted to study at one of the best universities in the country.
 I enjoy the reading in preparation for essays and also the tutorials, especially the philosophical discussions; it’s really interesting to try and make your point clearer and to discover sides of the argument you’d never thought about.
 Organising your time is very important.
 If you enjoyed maths and further maths at A-level and you find questions in philosophy interesting then this is definitely the course for you.'

-Please select 'see course data' on the following course option to view the full Unistats data for Mathematics and Philosophy.
+Please select 'see course data' to view the full Unistats data for Mathematics and Philosophy.

 Please note that there may be no data available if the number of course participants is very small.